joao-p-marques/VivumLab/website/docs/dev/Adding-Services.md

 When you have entered those three pieces of information, The script then does the following for you:

-- Creates an issue on Gitlab.
+- Creates an issue on Github.
 - Creates a branch for, and tied to the issue.
-- Creates an (empty) Merge Request, that resolves the issue.
+- Creates an (empty) Pull Request, that resolves the issue.
 - Fetches the new branch, and checks it out.
 - Creates the Service Role Directory
   - Edits the role/PACKAGENAME/tasks/main.yml